If you don’t have a dedicated website for your startup or small business, you’re in danger to fall further behind your competition.

 Your website reflects your brand.
 It is the first impression a visitor will form when they visit your site for the first time.
 If you use an off-the-shelf template and your website looks like thousands of other sites on the Internet, you’ll miss an opportunity to create a unique impression.
 Why would a potential customer remember your site when she has seen dozens of other sites that look just like your site.

-In the past few months, we’ve been hearing form numerous business owners who initially created their website using one of the existing template sites.
+In the past few months, we’ve been hearing from numerous business owners who initially created their website using one of the existing template sites.
 As their businesses have grown, those business owners realize that they need to stand out from their competition.
 The template sites no longer meet their needs.